 Passionate – Dedicated – Professional

 While clean PET bottles are highly recyclable, separating PVC labels and HDPE caps is complex and costly.
 As a result, many mixed or contaminated plastics are sent for incineration instead of recycling.

-It’s important to note that plastic identification codes (1–7) do not mean an item is recyclable — they simply classify plastics by material type to aid sorting.
+It’s important to note that plastic identification codes (1–7) do not mean an item is recyclable — they simply classify plastics by material type to assist identification and sorting.

+Passionate – Dedicated – Professional